kubeflow/community/releases/handbook.md

 * Week 13 - (Release or RC2) Promote `rc1` to final release if no major blockers.
 Otherwise, apply fixes and cut `rc2`.
 * Week 14-15 - (RC2 Testing, if needed) 2 weeks validation period for `rc2`.
 Community and distributions report blockers.
 * Week 16 - (Final Release, if RC2 was needed) Promote `rc2` to final release.
-- Manifests WG leads synchronize and cut the release on Kubeflow Platform/Manifests following [Calendar Versioning](https://calver.org/) (`YYYY.MM[.PATCH]`)
-- The Release Manager is responsible for approving/reviewing the blog and slides announcing the release.

 ## People and Roles